 Above: The constellation Orion in all of its nebulous glory.
 Orange Betelgeuse is to be found in the lower-left.
 Imaging by Scott Rosen, astronomersdoitinthedark.com

-The most recent issue of Free Astronomy Magazine (May-June 2020) is available for your reading and downloading pleasure at www.astropublishing.com (click the link to go directly to the issue).
+The most recent issue of Free Astronomy Magazine (September-October 2020) is available for your reading and downloading pleasure at www.astropublishing.com.

 For those wanting a quick look at what the issue has to offer, the Table of Contents is reproduced below.